Overview

 mp wallet list

 Add MoonPay CLI as an MCP server in your OpenClaw configuration.
-You can do this during onboarding or at any time after.
+You can do this during onboarding or any time afterward by editing your OpenClaw config file directly.

 In your OpenClaw config (YAML):